 Once you've configured your rule, click Publish Rule.
 This creates a rule for your tenant that executes after each user login.

-If you'd like to see the rule you've created, you can do so using the Dashboard.
+If you'd like to see the rule you've created, you can do so at Auth0 Dashboard > Auth Pipeline > Rules.

-You can open it up to see the exact rules configuration.
+You can open the rule to see the exact rules configuration.